tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-usage-detail.md

 # Reporting APIs for Enterprise customers - Usage Details

 > [!Note]
-> Microsoft no longer updates the Enterprise Reporting APIs.
-Instead, you should use [Azure Consumption](/rest/api/consumption) APIs.
+> Microsoft is retiring the Azure Enterprise Reporting APIs.
+EA customers - please move to the Cost Management APIs.
-> The Azure Billing - Usage Details API is replaced by the [Azure Consumption - Usage Details API](/rest/api/consumption/usagedetails).
+> To learn more, see [Migrate from Azure Enterprise Reporting to Microsoft Cost Management APIs overview - Microsoft Cost Management | Microsoft Docs](/azure/cost-management-billing/automate/migrate-ea-reporting-arm-apis-overview).

 This API only supports usage records with up to 400 tag characters for a given resource.
 The API might fail if you have records exceeding the maximum number of tags.
 If you experience this problem,  migrate to [Exports](/azure/cost-management-billing/costs/tutorial-export-acm-data) or the [Exports API](/rest/api/cost-management/exports/create-or-update).